Got a project you’d like us to help you with? We’d love to hear from you.

 You’d think it would be (much) simpler than this.

-Front of the building has been given a well needed tidy up, windows fixed up and painted and fresh signage is now in place.
+The front of the building has been given a well needed tidy up with a lick of fresh paint, the windows fixed up and fresh signage is now in place.

 We do.
 However, it may surprise you to hear that this year alone we’ve handled over 250,000 printed items so far.
 Not bad.